Want a job in business? Making the most of your university days can help you get ahead

 You should expect your university to be able to help you with choosing a career path, as well as providing support in researching your preferred companies and making a good application.

-“You should also get help preparing for interviews and assessment centres,” says Davina Noonan, careers coach at WBS.
+“You should also get help preparing for interviews and assessment centres,” says Davina Noonan, careers coach.
 “We run a series of workshops called Careers Step by Step which covers everything from deciding what job you want to do all the way through to assessment centres and final interviews.”

 And don’t leave all this until your last few weeks at university.
 Employers are now starting to tap in to students at a very early stage during their degree course, explains Hilary.